Persons

 "The Political Domain Appears Simpler to the Politically Extreme Than to Political Moderates."
 Social Psychological and Personality Science, 8(6), 612–622.

 "Does Influence Beget Autonomy?
-Clarifying the Relationship Between Social and Personal Power."
-Journal of Theoretical Social Psychology, 1(1), 5–14.
+Clarifying the Relationship Between Social and Personal Power: Leach Et Al." Journal of Theoretical Social Psychology, 1(1), 5–14.

 Meijs, M. H. J., Ratliff, K. A., & Lammers, J. 2017.